isle-project/isle-editor/docs/components/timer.md

 # Timer

-The Timer component displays a timer that will trigger a predefined callback when the time is up.
-An example use case is for the timing of quizzes.
+Displays a timer that will trigger a predefined callback when the time is up.
+An example use case is the timing of quizzes.

 #### Example: